RahulPlutosOne/onboarding/README.md

 ### The main entities involved in this project are:
 + User: A person who registers an account and uses the voucher management system.
 + Voucher: A digital coupon that has a code, value, type, expiration date, and usage limit.
-+ Transaction: A record of a voucher being redeemed by a user for a product or service from a merchant.
++ Transaction: A record of a voucher being redeemed by a user for a product or service from the admin.
++ Admin: A special User with privileges for performing CRUD operations on Vouchers.

 ## Functional Requirements:
 ### The functional requirements of this project are: